No Rest for the Wicked on Steam - User reviews, Price & Information

 From Moon Studios, the award-winning developers of Ori and the Blind Forest and Ori and the Will of the Wisps comes No Rest for the Wicked, a visceral, precision Action RPG set to reinvent the genre.

-No Rest for the Wicked is a early access, action and rpg game developed and published by Moon Studios GmbH.
+No Rest for the Wicked is a early access, open world and souls-like game developed and published by Moon Studios GmbH.

 Released on April 18th 2024 is available only on Windows in 12 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Simplified Chinese, Traditional Chinese and Russian.